William Tomkin

 William Stephen Tomkin (25 November 1860 – 7 April 1940) was born at Park Road in the village of Boughton Monchelsea, which lies on a ragstone ridge between the North Downs and the Weald of Kent, a few miles south of Maidstone.

 There is a degree of conflict in William's birth date.
 His Birth Certificate clearly records this as being 25 November 1860 and registered on 5 January 1861.
 However, the family gravestone (photo) shows November 1861 - April 1940.

 By 1871, the family had relocated some 20 km (12 miles) north-westwards to the cluster of villages that comprises Ightham, Borough Green and Wrotham.
 He was a watercolour artist, draughtsman, and assistant to General Augustus Pitt Rivers between 1882-1890.

 He was the first child of farmer William Stephen Tomkin (Snr) and Elizabeth his wife, who had married at St. Mary’s Church, Woolwich, in April 1859.

 Elizabeth Tomkin was the elder sister of Benjamin Harrison (1837-1921) who had inherited a grocery/drapery store in the nearby village of Ightham from his father.
 Apart from being a village shopkeeper, Benjamin Harrison won international recognition as a pioneer in archaeology.
 He maintained that the many flints – "eoliths" – which he found in the pre-glacial drift on the North Down were artefacts that challenged current beliefs about the antiquity of man.

 Spending the greater part of his spare time on this amateur hobby, there is little doubt that Harrison would have been influential in the development of his young nephew William Tomkin; living quite close to each other at this time.
 It is also conceivable that one of Harrison’s many contacts led to the young Tomkin being introduced to General Augustus Pitt Rivers.
-One possible link would be the renowned geologist Professor (knighted in 1896) Joseph Prestwich, who Harrison first met in the summer of 1879.
+One possible link would be the renowned geologist Professor (knighted in 1896) Joseph Prestwich, whom Harrison first met in the summer of 1879.
 They became regular correspondents, and met quite often, either at the Professor’s home in Shoreham or on Prestwich’s visits to Ightham – which are just 13 km (8 miles) apart.
 Prestwich also moved in the same intellectual circles as General Pitt Rivers.